-Join Sean Adams for an in-depth discussion in this video Typographic posters, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Typographic posters, part of Layout and Composition: Grids.

 - While some posters rely on a central image to communicate a message, others are typographic.
 The content may be best expressed with copy or the poster is meant to be posted and provide information.
 Now, everyone I know tends to freak out a bit when we talk about typography on a poster.
 But don't worry about this too much, think of typography as pictures of words.
 There may be instances when you need to add more information to the front of the poster than you'd like but that's just a good challenge.

 The biggest danger when designing a typographic poster is creating a giant brochure.
 The poster may contain similar information but it still has the job to grab the viewer's attention.
 The grid can help guide the scale and placement to do this.
 The grid here is important to organize the information and provide hierarchy.
 Since I'm working on a large-scale and have a large amount of content to handle, I create a grid with 16 columns and 12 hanglines.